heshan-basnayaka/AES128-Parallel-processing-Algorithm/README.md

-# AES128 GPU and CPU Combined Process
+# AES128 GPU and CPU Combined Multi-Processing Algorithm

 This project provides a robust solution for encrypting and decrypting files within a specified folder using AES encryption with a hybrid CPU-GPU approach for optimized performance.
 The encryption key is derived using the HKDF (HMAC-based Key Derivation Function) combined with the scrypt algorithm for added security.